-NZ's landmark decision on privacyby Listener Archive
+NZ's landmark decision on privacyby Karl du Fresne

 The “peeping and prying tort” judgment in the case of a man who secretly recorded his flatmate in the bathroom sets new privacy boundaries for New Zealanders’ personal lives.

 A man conceals a recording device in a ceiling cavity and secretly video tapes his female flatmate as she undresses and showers.
 An intolerable invasion of privacy?